KnpLabs/should-skip-ci/README.md

 should be a merge commit in order to identify all the changes that were brought in this merge.

-This tool can not be used for the following scenario :
+This tool can not be used for the following scenari :

 - on a merge without a merge commit.
 As the tool scans for the latest commit when you're on the base branch, this latest commit should be a merge commit.